Review of Princeton Algorithms II course on Coursera.

 Some graph problems:

-- Shortest path: What is the shortest path between $s$ and $t$
+and - Shortest path: What is the shortest path between

 - Euler tour: Is there a cycle that uses each edge exactly once